Diagonals of rational functions: from differential algebra to effective algebraic geometry (unabridged version): Rational functions with tri-quadratic denominator and -quadratic denominator.

 depending on $\,\, 27 = \, 3^3 \,$ parameters $ \, a_{m,n,l}$.
 It can be rewritten as:

 It is straightforward to see that condition (\ref{triquadrarewritt}) is preserved by the {\em birational involution} $\, I_z$

 and we have of course two other similar {\em birational involutions} $\, I_x$ and $\, I_y$ that single out $\, x$ and $\, y$ respectively.
 The (generically) {\em infinite-order} birational transformations $\, K_x\, = \, I_y \cdot \, I_z$, $\, K_y\, = \, I_z \cdot \, I_x \, $ and $\, K_z\, = \, I_x \cdot \, I_y \, $ are birational symmetries of the surface (\ref{triquadraBIS}) or (\ref{triquadrarewritt}).
 They are related by $\,\, K_x \cdot \, K_y \cdot \, K_z \, = \, \, identity$.
 Note that the {\em birational transformation} $\, K_x$ {\em preserves} $\, x$.
 The iteration of the (generically) {\em infinite-order} birational transformation $\, K_x$ gives {\em elliptic curves}.
-Since equation (\ref{triquadraBIS}) or (\ref{triquadrarewritt}) is preserved by $\, K_x$, {\em which also preserves} $\, x$, the equation of the {\em elliptic curves} corresponding to the iteration of $\, K_x$ is (\ref{triquadraBIS}) {\em for fixed values of} $\, x$.
+Since equation (\ref{triquadraBIS}) or (\ref{triquadrarewritt}) is preserved by $\, K_x$, {\em which also preserves} $\, x$, the equation of the {\em elliptic curves} corresponding to the iteration\footnote[1]{The birational transformation $\, K_x$ maps the elliptic curve onto itself (self-map).
+One can use the iteration of the birational transformation $\, K_x$ to actually visualise the elliptic curve~\cite{Quasi,Noether}.} of $\, K_x$ is (\ref{triquadraBIS}) {\em for fixed values of} $\, x$.
 Equation (\ref{triquadraBIS}), for fixed values of $\, x$, is a (general) biquadratic curve in $\, y$ and $\, z$ and is thus {\em an elliptic curve depending on} $\, x$.
 Therefore one has a canonical foliation of the algebraic surface (\ref{triquadraBIS}) in elliptic curves.
 Of course the iteration of $\, K_y$ (resp. $\, K_z$) also yields elliptic curves, and similarly yields two other foliations in elliptic curves.

 .2cm